Frequently Asked Questions

 What should I expect at my first visit?

 Your first visit to our office will start with an evaluation by our treatment coordinator.
 The treatment coordinator will take preliminary information from you, such as your chief orthodontic concerns as well as answer any questions about the office, you may have.
-Then you will meet with either Dr. Fields or Dr. Gallois who will gently examine your teeth and discuss orthodontic problems that may be present or developing.
+Then you will meet with Dr. Gallois, who will gently examine your teeth and discuss orthodontic problems that may be present or developing.
 If the doctor determines that you are ready for treatment, diagnostic records will be recommended.
 If you are not ready for treatment you may be put on a recall and evaluated periodically until the time is just right for you to begin treatment.

 What are diagnostic records and consultation?

 The diagnostic records appointment takes about an hour and consist of taking photographs, x-rays, and digital study models of your teeth.
 These records are used by the doctors to study your teeth and formulate a treatment plan to correct your orthodontic problems.
-A later consultation visit, with either Dr. Fields or Dr. Gallois, will be scheduled to go over every detail of your diagnosis and treatment plan.
+A later consultation visit, with Dr. Gallois, will be scheduled to go over every detail of your diagnosis and treatment plan.
 This visit is a great opportunity for you to learn about what your treatment will be like and ask as many questions as you want.
 Therefore, we feel that it is important that the patient be present at the consultation visit.
 From here we can go forward with scheduling the placement of your orthodontic appliances or braces

 What should I expect the day I get my braces?

 On the day you begin your treatment, you will be greeted by one of our highly trained orthodontic assistants.
 The assistant will first explain to you what we will be doing for that day and begin any preliminary procedures to get your teeth ready for the braces.
-Dr Fields or Dr. Gallois will then put your braces on.
+Dr. Gallois will then put your braces on.
 Depending on what type of braces you are getting, your appointment may last as long as two hours.
 During this time you will also learn how to take care of your teeth and new braces.
 Later in the day your teeth may feel a little uncomfortable as they begin the process of moving.
 This is totally normal and may last for a few days.
 It is recommended that you take Tylenol or Advil to alleviate any discomfort you may have.

 What do I have to do to make my treatment progress smoothly?